-Here are some traditional recipes for making all by yourself the easiest but also the most beneficial homemade soap, hair cream, skin cream, sunscreen or even tanning oil, all with our olive oil as a raw material!
+Here are some traditional recipes for making all by yourself the easiest but also the most beneficial homemade soap, hair cream, skin cream, sunscreen, or even tanning oil, all using our Greek extra virgin olive oil as raw material!

 This is an old and traditional method of making homemade soap: